Campsite Crags

 The slim tower formed by stacked blocks high in the woods.
 Two excellent crack routes.

 Follow the wide track up past the car park, then, at the second big right-hand bend, follow a path into the woods to a popular bouldering area (Whisky Bottle).
 Continue right of this.
 The path steepens and enters a broad gully right of Psycho Roof Area and ends by cutting right to a ledge between blocks 1 and 2 of the tower.
-There are a couple of unreported lines on the lower block.
+There are a couple of fresh lines on the lower block, the longer of which is Buppousou - Dollarbird (5.12a).

 No Return 5.10c*** 20m

 The wide flake/crack on the left.
-The short straight chimney left again is marked as 5.8 in the old guides.
+The short straight chimney left again is Radish Crack (5.8).

-Pitch 1.
-5.10a Pull onto a terrace then climb the big flake/crack curving right to a ledge.
+Pull onto a terrace then climb the big flake/crack curving right to a slight ledge.
+Continue up the short sharp finger crack above.
+(Originally climbed in 2 pitches.)

 Banana Crack 5.11d**** 20m

-Pitch 1.
-5.11d Pull onto a terrace then climb the impressive, steep finger crack in the centre of the face to a ledge.
-Belay on gear.
+Pull onto a terrace then climb the impressive, steep finger crack in the centre of the face to join No Return at the ledge.

 Kaminari Iwa - Thunder Rock